Cortney Mosle, MS, OTR/L

 founder and clinical director

-Provides in-school and in-home occupational therapy
+Provides in-school & in-home occupational therapy

-I have nothing but positive things to say about Cortney.
+“I have nothing but positive things to say about Cortney.
 My two boys received occupational therapy from her for 2 years, from the ages of 3 and 2.
 My oldest has ASD and is notoriously hard to motivate.
 My youngest had developmental delays and SPD with a lot of tactile sensitivity.
 Cortney tailored their program to be specific to their needs and personalities.
 She got to know them on a deep level and really listened to them.
 I was constantly impressed with the progress they made.
 She was also wonderful about communicating their goals, challenges and progress to me and was also available to answer any questions.
 We live in a different state now, but I still feel comfortable asking her questions and sharing the boys’ progress.
-She is kind, patient, flexible, loving and she knows her stuff.
+She is kind, patient, flexible, loving and she knows her stuff.”

 Owner and Founder of The Point, Occupational Therapy in Montgomery County, Maryland.
 Cortney attended the University of Maryland to receive a Bachelor’s degree in Kinesiology and went on to gain her Master’s degree in Occupational Therapy.
 Cortney has worked as a pediatric occupational therapist in various settings for 11 years with extensive experience and continuing education in motor planning and praxis, visual perceptual-motor skills, ocular motor skills, fine motor and gross motor development, feeding therapy, and sensory processing.
 She received her training and certification in the Handwriting Without Tears ® Pre-K through 5th Grade curriculum, Cursive Curriculum, as well as in the administration of the Print Tool™ Assessment, to become a Level 1 Handwriting Specialist.
 Cortney is also trained and certified in the Astronaut Training Protocol, Talk Tools- A Sensory Motor Approach to Feeding, and Executive Functioning.

-When Cortney is not sharing her love for OT, she enjoys spending time with her husband, George, and two toddlers, Leo and Naomi.
+When Cortney is not sharing her love for OT, she enjoys spending time with her husband, George, and two kids, Leo and Naomi.
 She believes that raising two children is not only the best gift, but also one of the greatest contributions to her field of expertise.

-Cortney has been a tremendous help for our 5-year-old son.
+“Cortney has been a tremendous help for our 5-year-old son.
 She quickly identified areas for intervention that we had not recognized nearly as well.
 Most importantly, she has delivered amazing results with her weekly sessions, producing rapid and durable improvements in our son’s grip strength, dexterity, stamina, and accuracy.
 We are very satisfied with Cortney’s work and would highly recommend her to any parents looking to improve their child’s skills.
 Even better, my son absolutely loves working with her!

 Mikkayla Lindgren, MS, OTR/L

-Provides in-school and in-home occupational therapy
+Provides in-school & in-home occupational therapy

 Mikkayla has been a pediatric occupational therapist for 5 years after graduating from The University of British Columbia.
 She has diverse experience in school-based, outpatient, and trauma informed care.
 Mikkayla has extensive knowledge in sensory processing, visual perceptual motor skills, motor development, and regulation.
 She has a Yoga Teacher Certification, where she uses this skill in her OT sessions to promote coordination, strength, and regulation!
 Mikkayla has also has mastered the Teletherapy space for providing OT, providing more flexibility and service options for the families she works with.